 For the vast majority of divorcing couples, going to trial is something that most would like to avoid.
 However, coming to an agreeable settlement may be difficult.
 With the help of a divorce mediator, you and your spouse can settle issues and reach a fair compromise.
 Mediation can speed up the divorce process and dissolve your marriage in a way that all parties are satisfied with.

-Contact Law Offices of Jonathan Merel, P.C. at (312) 487-2795 to get started on a free 20-minute consultation with one of our divorce attorneys today.
+Contact Law Offices of Jonathan Merel, P.C. at (312) 487-2795 to get started on a free 20-minute consultation with one of our attorneys today.